xxreflextheone/AI-Aimbot/README.md

 # Lunar LITE
-Lunar LITE is an very slightly edited version of [Lunar](https://github.com/zeyad-mansour/lunar).
+Lunar LITE is a very slightly edited version of [Lunar](https://github.com/zeyad-mansour/lunar).

 Lunar LITE offers a triggerbot and updated packages for the orignal [Lunar](https://github.com/zeyad-mansour/lunar).